Ananthakrishna-K-13/vpn/readme.md

 - Ansible: Configuration management
 - Jenkins: For CI/CD.

 If Jenkins is configured correctly with github webhooks and dockerhub creds, a push to this repository will trigger the pipeline which will start the application locally.
+Make sure to install the docker-pipeline plugin in jenkins.
+Jenkins killes the port-forwarding process as soon as the job finishes.
+Jenkins has a feature called "Process Tree Killer" that cleans up any background processes started by a build to prevent memory leaks.
+Hence you will have to manually forward the ports as is in the ansible playbook.

 If not, you can use Ansible: